lsst-dm/dm_dev_guide/project-docs/change-controlled-docs.rst

 **Before creating a new change-controlled document, reserve its handle on DocuShare.**
 Contact the CCB (`#dm-ccb <slack://channel?team=T06D204F2&id=C2JPBA2SU>`_) for assistance.

-In Slack, open a |dmw-sqrbot| and type:
+In Slack, open a |dmw-squarebot| and type:

 .. code-block:: text